COL4A1-related disorders are a group of autosomal dominant disorders caused by a mutation in the COL4A1 gene.

 supply: head and neck

-Common cavity malformation is defined by the absence of the normal differentiation between the cochlea and vestibule replaced by cystic structure.
+Common cavity malformation is defined by the absence of the normal differentiation between the cochlea and vestibule, replaced instead by a cystic structure (i.e. the 'common cavity').
 It accounts for about 25% of cochlear malformations 1.

 The common facial vein is formed by the joining of the facial vein and anterior branch of the retromandibular vein.
 It is part of the venous drainage system of the face.